A Simulator for LLVM Bitcode: Bitcode

 Moreover, \divm{} can efficiently store multiple snapshots of the entire address space of the program, both in terms of space (most of the actual storage is shared between such snapshots) and time (taking a snapshot needs time roughly proportional to the total size of modified objects since the last snapshot).
 Once a snapshot is taken, it is preserved unmodified, regardless of the future behaviour of the program (that is, it becomes persistent).

-The execution stack of a \llvm{} program consists of activation frames, one for each active procedure call.
+The execution stack of an \llvm{} program consists of activation frames, one for each active procedure call.
 In \divm{}, activation frames are separate memory objects.
 Moreover, each memory-stored local variable (i.e.~those represented by \texttt{alloca} instructions) is again represented by a distinct memory object.
 Each frame object contains 2 pointers in its header (one points at the currently executing instruction, the other to the parent frame).
 Besides the header, the rest of the object is split into \emph{slots}, where each slot corresponds to a single \llvm{} \emph{register}.
+An example stack structure is shown in Figure~\ref{fig:stack}.
 The correspondence between slots and \llvm{} registers is maintained by \divm{} and is available to the simulator.

 Together, those features of \divm{} make it very easy to access the program state in a highly structured fashion.
 When compared to a traditional debugger, which must work with nearly unstructured memory space, the information our simulator can provide to the user is simultaneously easier to obtain and more detailed and reliable.
 Finally, since \divm{} strictly enforces object boundaries, both the control stack and heap structure in our simulator are very well protected from overflows and other memory corruption bugs in the program.
 Therefore, the simulated program cannot accidentally destroy information which is vital for the functioning of the simulator, like all too often happens in debuggers.